Jkly/kspark/README.md

 For more information on the capabilities of the web framework, see here: http://sparkjava.com/documentation.html

+## How to install
+Instructions to download or include the Kspark dependency can be found [here](https://jitpack.io/#jkly/kspark).

 ## Examples

 Create endpoints with less code: